 Their marriage culminated a love story that began when the couple met in first grade and reached its final lap when Thomas wrote "marry me?" on a wine bottle.

 Thomas released the video in an effort to gain votes to win the 2015 ACM New Artist of the Year Award.
-Fellow country singer and Georgia native Cole Swindell won that year, but the son of songwriter Rhett Akins' star has risen much higher, sharing 2020's ACM Entertainer of the Year with Carrie Underwood.
+Fellow country singer and Georgia native Cole Swindell won that year, but the son of singer-songwriter Rhett Akins' star has risen much higher since then, sharing 2020's ACM Entertainer of the Year with one of country music's biggest names, Carrie Underwood.

 As most fans now know, Lauren was the inspiration and star of the music video for Rhett's breakthrough hit single "Die A Happy Man."
-They've since become one of Nashville, Tennessee's most adorable superstar couples, thanks in part to their three daughters we're all watching grow up on social media: Willa Gray (adopted from Uganda in 2017), Ada James and Lennon Love.
+They've since become one of Nashville, Tennessee's most adorable superstar couples, thanks in part to three baby girls we're all watching grow up on social media: Willa Gray (adopted from Uganda in 2017), Ada James and Lennon Love.

 That's not to say their lives are perfect.
 In her new book Live In Love: Growing Together Through Life's Change, Lauren admits that the couple's sought marriage counseling.
 Which is to say, they're human like the rest of us.